 Are Steel Planters Good for Plants?

-If clients wonder about steel being safe for plants, the answer is yes.
+If clients wonder about steel being safe for plants, in our professional opinion, the answer is yes.

 Over long periods of time, small amounts of metal may seep into the soil, but not enough to harm plants.
 Plus, COR-TEN weathering steel is highly durable, so there is no likelihood of the material breaking down.